mikenizo808/Installing-Kali-Linux-on-Ubuntu/README.md

     sudo apt update
     sudo apt upgrade -y

+*Note: If you get errors when updating, try using `sudo apt full-upgrade -y`*

 ## Summary
 In this write-up, we got you up and running with `kali` Linux as a virtual machine on `Ubuntu`.